 Next – to my surprise and delight – they ask a Native person her opinion.
 I feel bad for my earlier side-eyeing of this episode.
 They talk with Mrs Joe Washington, who says the Sasquatch belongs to the area and teaches the people to live there.
 "If someone did bring him down," she says, "it never adapt to your way or even mine, because his way of life is entirely different from ours, mine and yours."
 She's unhappy with Bigfoot hunters, and says that Bigfoot is a man, not an animal.
 It's clear that she's not at all on the same wavelength as Byrne or Krantz

 Nimoy begins rounding up.
 Byrne points out that gorillas and the coelacanth were unknown to science for a long time, which is true, but not necessarily relevant.
-Yes, biologists are always discovering new species, but that's no guarantee that a specific species exists.
+Yes, biologists are always discovering new species, but that's no guarantee that any specific undiscovered species exists.

 My own feeling on the issue is simply that I strongly doubt that Bigfoot is real.
-If one is discovered, however… well, I honestly can't think of a better way in which to be proven wrong, because that would be awesome.
+If one is discovered, however… well, I honestly can't think of a better issue to be proven wrong about, because it would be awesome.

 Going to skip Nimoy's narration this time and go straight to Mrs Joe Washington: